Drug paraphernalia

 An unrolled joint with a paper filter on the left.
-These filters are commonly handmade from pieces of paper if they don't come bundled with filter papers.
+These filters are commonly handmade from pieces of paper if they do not come bundled with filter papers.

 The term drug paraphernalia refers to any equipment that is used to produce, conceal, and consume illicit drugs.
 It includes but is not limited to items such as bongs, roach clips, miniature spoons, and various types of pipes.

 Product types

-In the United States, Under federal law the term drug paraphernalia means "any equipment, product or material of any kind which is primarily intended or designed for use in manufacturing, compounding, converting, concealing, producing, processing, preparing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance."
+Under federal law in the United States, the term drug paraphernalia means "any equipment, product or material of any kind which is primarily intended or designed for use in manufacturing, compounding, converting, concealing, producing, processing, preparing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance."

 Aluminum foil

 "Chasing the dragon" (CTD) (追龍 (追龙, zeoi1 lung4, zhuī lóng)), or "foily" in Australian English, refers to inhaling the vapor of a powdered psychoactive drug off a heated sheet of aluminium foil.
 The moving vapor is chased after with a tube (often rolled foil) through which the user inhales.